Abstract Submission Guidelines

 III.
 Oral Presentation

-Each meeting room will be equipped an LCD projector and an overhead projector.
+Each meeting room will be equipped an LCD projector.
 Laptops will not be supplied.
 Slide projectors are no longer supplied unless specifically requested.
 Overheads are not recommended for large audiences such as symposia.
 Authors should be sure their presentations are legible and present a reasonable amount of data on each slide.
 Manuscripts should not be read verbatim.
 The Executive Committee recommends that the presentation should be carefully prepared so that it is properly timed and of high quality.
 Since the time allotted to each oral presentation is only 20 minutes it is suggested that no more than ten slides be used in the presentation.

 IV.
 Poster Session